 Nantucket Music Center

-A conservatory-trained musician, Deborah taught Music Theory and the Fundamentals of Music at schools off-island, the Nantucket High School, and Nantucket Music Center.
-She was Director of NMC for the ten years before a hiatus off-island.
+A conservatory-trained musician, Deborah taught Music Theory and Fundamentals of Music at schools off-island, in the Nantucket public school system, and at Nantucket Music Center.
+She was Director of NMC for ten years before a part-time hiatus off-island.
 She is retired and again living full-time on island.

 After 35 years as a political appointee and fundraising consultant in Washington, D.C., including eight years as a trustee of the Cathedral Choral Society, Ann moved to Nantucket full-time in 2012.
 She is now the music director at St. Paul’s Church.